The systole of large genus minimal surfaces in positive Ricci curvature: Existence of multiple short curves

 We start with case a).
 In this case it follows from \cref{lem_top_sep}, that

 where now $\Sigma_j^i$ are connected, disjoint minimal surfaces with

 Since $d_j$ is non-separating in $\Sigma_j$, it follows immediately that

-holds for $\Sigma_j^1$ and $\Sigma_j^2$ for $j$ sufficiently large.
+holds for $i=1,2$ and for $j$ sufficiently large.
 By the same arguments as in the proof of \cref{lem_no_necks} we may assume that $M$ is simply connected.
-We can now minimize area with boundary $d_j$ in $M \setminus \cup_{i=1}^k B(x_i,r_j)$ instead of all of $M$.
-(One can either make the boundary of this mean convex by changing the metric slightly or work with currents that are not smooth up to the boundary.)
+We now want to minimize area with boundary $d_j$ in $M \setminus \cup_{i=1}^k B(x_i,r_j)$ instead of all of $M$.
+In order to do so we first slightly modify the metric near $\cup_{i=1}^k \partial B(x_i,r_j)$ to obtain a mean convex domain.
+Using a partition of unity we may simply choose a metric $g_j$ on $M \setminus B(x_i, r_j)$ that agrees with the original metric outside of $\cup_{i=1}^k B(x_i,2 r_j)$ and has mean convex boundary.
+We can now solve the Plateau problem as before in $(M \setminus \cup_{i=1}^k B(x_i,r_j),g_j)$ with prescribed boundary $d_j$.
+After passing to a subsequential limit we find a non-empty (thanks to \eqref{eq_case_1_intersec}) limit lamination in $(M \setminus \{x_1,\dots,x_k\},g)$.
 By stability, the limit lamination extends also across the set $\{x_1,\dots, x_k\}$ and we can argue as in the proof of \cref{lem_no_necks}.

 For the remaining case b), we prove the stronger assertion that $f_j$ is uniformly bounded.
 This handles case b) as follows.
-If $f_j \leq C$, then for $x \in M \setminus \cup_{i=1}^k B(x_i,2r_1)$, we find that
+If $f_j \leq C$, then for $x \in M \setminus \cup_{i=1}^k B(x_i,2r)$, we find that

-for $j$ sufficiently large, which contradicts \eqref{d_short}.
+for $j$ sufficiently large, which contradicts \eqref{d_short}-\eqref{d_nc}.

 In order to show that $f_j$ is uniformly bounded, we argue by contradiction and assume that